-A: While SDP does supply a colored t-shirt for each character/ensemble and any accessories needed for the performance, we do require that all campers supply their own pants for the show.
-This is typically either black pants or blue jeans.
-This information will either be supplied before the camp begins or during the camp week.
-Occasionally we have asked campers to provide fun accessories from home or small items such as towels.
-Please do not feel the need to purchase anything for camp.
+A: While SDP does supply a colored t-shirt for each character/ensemble and any accessories needed for the performance, we do require that all campers supply their own black pants or blue jeans for the production.
+They will need to wear these to camp on Friday.

 Q: Is there a room or locker that my child can store items during camp?

 A: No. We ask that campers do not bring any items of value to camp as SDP staff and interns cannot be responsible for any lost, stolen, or damaged items.
-Students are allowed to bring a backpack/bag with them that will stay in the theatre.
-If we ever leave the theatre, either an intern/staff member will remain in the space or we will lock the doors to protect the bags inside.
+Students are allowed to bring lunch boxes with them that will stay in the theatre.

 Q: If my child leaves behind any items, is there a Lost and Found in the Kroc Center?